CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 > **TEMPLATE TODO:**
 > Provide the images and fill the TODO link and PULL_IMAGE_NAME, or delete this section.

-An image with the runtime environment and an image with the development environment (includes shell utilities) both running as root (but with a configured zshell for users specified at runtime as well) is available at TODO: LINK TO PUBLIC IMAGE.
+An image with the runtime environment running as root (but with a configured zshell for users specified at runtime as well) is available at TODO: LINK TO PUBLIC IMAGE.

-The tags are `amd64-cuda-run-latest-root` and `amd64-cuda-dev-latest-root` for the runtime and development images respectively.
+The tag is `amd64-cuda-root-latest` for the latest version and `amd64-cuda-root-SHA` for specific commits referring to previous builds.
 You can use your favorite container runtime to run these images.

 They have an entrypoint which installs the project with pip